google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-cache-expiration.md

 used once, but will be expired after that.
-- To alleviate this, the plugin will check the "Date" header of the cached response, if one exists and the date can be parsed, it’ll expire based on this as it doesn’t require an IndexedDB lookup..
+- To alleviate this, the plugin will check the "Date" header of the cached response, if one exists and the date can be parsed, it’ll expire based on this as it doesn’t require an IndexedDB lookup.

 ## Advanced Usage